 Like mentioned before, the design of these wireless earphones is much more convenient to wear under a cycling helmet.
 The earphones don’t stick out of the ears too much, so it’s easier to fit them.

-Now, you get almost 6 hours of battery life per charge.
+Now, you get up to six hours of battery life per charge.
 The charging case is small enough to fit into a smaller pocket.
 And, if you get caught in the rain, neither sweat and water damage shouldn’t occur – IPX5.

 8. EarFun Free Pro

 Budget noise reduction earbuds with high-quality sound.

 They have a low profile, are easy to use, and let you hear ambient mode, which is suitable for cycling.